 — The White House (@WhiteHouse) January 16, 2020

 The Obama executive order was a stringent updating of policies from the George W. Bush administration, installed in 2003.
-Until now, faith-based providers funded by the United States had to report their organization or entity’s ‘religious character’ to anyone that receives their services – the new regulations will no longer require them to notify.
-They were also required to provide alternative providers for recipients who may choose not to accept services from that organization, or those who become ‘uncomfortable’ – but that is no longer necessary, either.
+Until now, faith-based providers funded by the United States had to report their organization or entity’s ‘religious character’ to anyone that receives their services – the new regulations will no longer require them to.
+They were also required to provide alternative providers for recipients who may become ‘uncomfortable’, or want to explore options – but that is no longer necessary, either.

-This paves the way for more religious organizations – including those who refuse to serve LGBTQ people – to become ‘compliant’ with federal regulations, and give them the opportunity to receive funds from Trump’s federal government.
-According to Lambda Legal attorney Camilla B. Taylor, “We are talking about government grants to the tune of millions and millions of dollars.”
+This paves the way for more religious organizations – including those who refuse to serve LGBTQ people – to become ‘compliant’ with federal regulations, giving them the opportunity to receive funds from Trump’s federal government.
+According to Lambda Legal attorney Camilla B. Taylor, “we are talking about government grants to the tune of millions and millions of dollars.”

 “…Increasingly, they are excluding members of the public from receiving services based on who they are,” Taylor told the Washington Post.